-Once you have completed these steps you will be contact by staff from Brighton Students’ Union inviting you to the online Candidates Briefing on Monday 15th March on Microsoft Teams.
+Once you have completed these steps you will be contacted by staff from Brighton Students’ Union inviting you to the online Candidates Briefing on Monday 15th March on Microsoft Teams.

 The Candidate Briefing is compulsory and is where you will be explained all of the elections rules.
 You must not start campaigning until you have attended the briefing in case you break any of the elections rules, breaking the rules may result in you being removed from the election.

-Brighton Students’ Union have 6 delegate places to attend the NUS National Conference in Liverpool.
-The first 4 delegate positions are taken by the current fulltime officer team with the remaining 2 places being elected by a cross campus ballot.
+Brighton Students’ Union has 6 delegate places to attend the online NUS National Conference.
+The first 3 delegate positions are taken by the current full-time officer team with the remaining 3 places being elected by a cross campus ballot.
 In addition to this, according to NUS rules, 50% of delegates registered for conference must self-define as women.

-The conference takes place on Tuesday 7th April to Thursday 9nd April with delegates taking part in 3 sessions a day whete you will scrutinise reports from the NUS fulltime officers, debate and vote on what the National Union of Students should campaign for in the 2021/22 academic year.
+The conference takes place online Tuesday 6th April to Thursday 8th April with delegates taking part in 3 sessions a day whete you will scrutinise reports from the NUS fulltime officers, debate and vote on what the National Union of Students should campaign for in the 2021/22 academic year.

 Anyone standing for one of the fulltime officer roles is encouraged to stand for the NUS delegate role as well as it will give you an excellent insight into how the NUS works.

 If you would like more information about the conference you can find it here.

 We’ve had many international students that have become full-time officers!